 - Additives like sodium hexametaphosphate or citric acid, to help prevent the minerals that cause calculus (hard, rock-like material on teeth) from sticking together.

-- Probiotics, aka healthy bacteria, which may play a role in oral health.
+- Dog probiotics, aka healthy bacteria, which may play a role in oral health.

 Keep in mind that the best treatment for infected gums or teeth is a cleaning and proper care from a vet.